A true modern troubadour.

-In April this year Reg releases a new song cycle Stolen From God, focusing on the transatlantic slave trade – uncovering its’ hidden history from a South West England perspective.
+In April of this year Reg released a new song cycle Stolen From God, focusing on the transatlantic slave trade – uncovering its’ hidden history from a South West England perspective.

-Reg has also recorded Fire & Dust, due for release laster this year, a song cycle that delves into the life story of Woody Guthrie.
+Reg has also recorded Fire & Dust, due for release in 2024, a song cycle that delves into the life story of Woody Guthrie.
 A journey into the heart and soul of one of America’s finest folk musicians.
 Highlighting racism, bigotry, corruption and inequality.

 ‘assured a place in the pantheon of great folk songwriters’ – The Living Tradition

 ‘classic, with echoes of early Dylan, Tom Paxton and Leonard Cohen’ – The Guardian

 Festivals played: Cropredy, Cambridge Folk, Great British Folk Festival, Looe, Newport.

 Spotify streams: 650k.
 National awards won: 5.